Caitlyn-Milne/StudyVault/Data Structures and Algorithms/Sorting Algorithms/Quick Sort.md

 Quick Sort is a [[Sorting Algorithms|sorting algorithm]] that is also a [[Divide and conquer algorithm|divide and conquer algorithm]] it works by selecting a pivot element from the collection (commonly an [[Arrays|array]]) and partitioning the other elements into two sub arrays that it can then recursively do the same on.

+## The worst situation for quick sort
+The worst situation for quick sort is depending on how you are chosing the pivot to partition the collection.

+If your always choosing the last element as a pivot and the collection is already sorted is one example.
+In this case when you run partition, the pivot already has all the smaller values on the left of it.
+This means the calls to quick sort will only of shrinked the 'unsorted' (of course we know it is sorted) segment of the collection by one.
+This effectively means we will call quick sort n number of times in this situation, and call partition n number of times.
+Partition has a time complexity of O(n) making quicksort's worst case time complexity of O(n<sup>2</sup>).

+In this case the space complexity becomes O(n), as quicksort is a recursive algorithm, there are ways to mitigate this however.

 ## Partition Algorithms

 ## Complexity